 Allison-Ingram Family, Papers, 1840-1873, (C3593)

-Includes letters relating family news and telling about life in Montana, and power of attorney (in Spanish and translation) to Thomas Allison from Owen Ruble.
+The papers of the Allison-Ingram family contain letters relating family news and telling about life in Montana, and a power of attorney (in Spanish and translation) to Thomas Allison from Owen Ruble.

 Appleby, John (1814-1852), Letter, 1848, (C0498)